D4RKB0X/Practice-Repository-C/README.md

 ## 📂 Experiment-Collection

 This is my personal C++ Laboratory.
-It’s a space for testing logic, breaking things on purpose, and practicing Modern C++.
+It’s a space for testing logic, breaking things on purpose, and practicing C++.

 ---